-The library and Academic Services team are always happy to help students find and use the resources required and/ or for additional study skills support.
+The library and Academic services team are always happy to help if you can't find the resources required or for additional study skills support.
 Contact details can be found on the Callywith Library Hub, SharePoint page.

 Library Hub at Callywith - Home (sharepoint.com)